mobxjs/mobx/docs/best/syntax.md

 Decorators are not supported by default when using TypeScript or Babel pending a definitive definition in the ES standard.
 * For _typescript_, enable the `--experimentalDecorators` compiler flag or set the compiler option `experimentalDecorators` to `true` in `tsconfig.json` (Recommended)
 * For _babel5_, make sure `--stage 0` is passed to the Babel CLI
-* For _babel6_, see the example configuration as suggested in this [issue](https://github.com/mobxjs/mobx/issues/105)
+* For _babel6_, see the example configuration as suggested in this [issue](https://github.com/mobxjs/mobx/issues/105).
+In short, use the transform plugin `transform-decorators-legacy` and make sure it is first in the plugins list!